kyawgyi-2024/kyawgyi-2024/README.md

-- 👋 Hi, I’m @koko.
+👋 Hi, I’m @koko

-- 👀 I’m in BackEnd Developer and Now I also start learning Backend languages.
+👀 I’m a DevOps Engineer passionate about building reliable and scalable systems.
-- 🌱 I’m currently learning for Backend Web-Developer.
+🌱 Currently learning Linux fundamentals and cloud technologies, mainly working with AWS.
-- 💞️ I’m looking to collaborate on create amazing web and app.
+💞️ I’m open to collaborating on exciting web and application projects.
-- 📫 How to reach me ...
+📫 How to reach me: (email / Linkin)
-- 😄Thank you!
-Reading me.
+😄 Thanks for stopping by!
-- ⚡ Fun fact: ...
+⚡ Fun fact: I enjoy learning new tech every day and solving real-world problems.

 <!---
 kyawgyi-2024/kyawgyi-2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.